 If campfires are permitted, select a location that is downwind and away from your tent.
-Clear all vegetation and dig a small pit and surround it with rocks.Don’t Build Fires with Rocks from the Water
+Clear all vegetation and use a designated pit — or dig a small pit and surround it with rocks.Don’t Build Fires with Rocks from the Water